 Whatever time you have to try it out, the benefits of stretching are huge.
 Our bodies are made up of muscles and ligaments that are designed to be moved daily, but overuse will cause injuries and no movement or very little could mean stiff joints, less flexibility or bad posture.

 So what are the benefits of stretching?
 From stress relief to better sleep we talk to the experts about how your body will reap the benefits after a quick stretching routine.
-And if you're looking to limber-up for sports, you may also want to read our guide to how to stretch your hamstrings and how to stretch your lower back (opens in new tab), as these are some of the most common muscle injuries in sports.
+And if you're looking to limber-up for sports, you may want to check out our guide to the best resistance bands, or learn how to stretch your hamstrings and how to stretch your lower back, as these are some of the most common muscle injuries in sports.

 - Related: What does stretching do to your body (opens in new tab)?